7 Job Interview Tips to Help You Land the Job

-You should also exercise some caution when asking about issues like turn-over or corporate culture.
-While it’s perfectly reasonable to address these issues in broad strokes, employers can grow defensive if you try to ask too directly about why the position you’re in is open or how long most people stay with the company.
-You’ll want to try to get a feel for the room and skirt around these potentially difficult questions if you get the sense that the employer may not be comfortable talking about it.
+One of the essential job interview tips is to exercise caution when asking about turn-over or corporate culture.
+It is perfectly reasonable to address these issues in a broad stroke.
+However, employers can grow defensive if you try to ask too directly about why the position is open or how long most people stay with the company.
+You’ll want to try to get a feel for the room and skirt around these potentially difficult questions.
+If you get the sense that the employer may not be comfortable talking about it.

 A better way to approach the topic may be to ask what challenges you might be able to help the company overcome.
-By placing yourself in a proactive role and envisioning yourself already working the job, you can make it clear that you’re asking about the company’s health from a place of genuine concern rather than apparent self-interest.
+By placing yourself in a proactive role and envisioning yourself already working the job; you can make it clear that you’re asking about the company’s health from a place of genuine concern.

 When to Leave the List at Home

 An interview should never feel one-sided, and that’s just as true for the questions you ask as for those you answer.
-Aim to deliver a good give-and-take and look at the interview as an opportunity for discussion and mutual learning rather than a chance to parade all of the corporate trivia you know or to grill your interviewer over minutiae.
+Aim to deliver a good give-and-take and look at the interview as an opportunity for discussion.
+It should be a mutual learning rather than a chance to parade all of the corporate trivia you know or to grill your interviewer over minutiae.

-It’s generally a good practice to come up with about a dozen good questions in advance.
-Be prepared that you may not get answers to all of them depending on how the interview goes, so have them mentally ranked or even written out in order of importance.
-An interviewer generally will not mind if you come with a pad of paper and pen for note-taking as long as you don’t allow it to become a distraction.
-You can pull this out along with a copy of your resume to lay on the table for easy reference of all involved.
+It’s generally a good practice to come up with about a dozen good questions in advance but prepared that you may not get answers to all of them.
+You can have them mentally ranked or write it out in order of importance.
+An interviewer generally will not mind if you come with a pad of paper and pen for note-taking as long as they are not a distraction.
+You can pull this out along with a copy of your resume to lay on the table for easy reference.